robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 You will find it easier to see what's going on if you have 2 ssh sessions (vagrant ssh) going for each app - one to run the app (kill the running node process, then sudo gulp dev) and one to run a command line prompt for mysql [http://dev.mysql.com/doc/refman/5.7/en/mysql.html](http://dev.mysql.com/doc/refman/5.7/en/mysql.html) or mongo [https://docs.mongodb.org/manual/reference/mongo-shell/](https://docs.mongodb.org/manual/reference/mongo-shell/) (see also [https://docs.mongodb.org/manual/core/crud-introduction/](https://docs.mongodb.org/manual/core/crud-introduction/)) as appropriate.

-In each case, you should start the app and register a user, log in that user, then log out.
+In each case, you should start the app and register a user named 'Robin', log in that user, then log out.
 The sample apps have been modified so that they echo the db query and response to the console, so you can see what is being sent and returned.

 In the Jade\_Express\_mySQL sample go to the other ssh shell and start a mysql command line session (`mysql --user=root --password=sec_training`, then `use sec_training;`) and run the SELECT command you see in the other ssh shell.
 You'll see (hopefully) 1 row - the registered user, with the given email and password.
 If you use the wrong password you'll get no rows back.